mendix/docs/content/appstore/modules/3d-viewer-for-teamcenter.md

 ## 3 Installation

 To visualize a model fetched from Teamcenter instance, some modules below are needed.
-Follow the instructions in [How to Use App Store Content in Studio Pro](https://docs.mendix.com/appstore/general/app-store-content) to import it into your app.
+Follow the instructions in [How to Use App Store Content in Studio Pro](https://docs.mendix.com/appstore/general/app-store-content) to import modules into your app.

 1. Download and import the [**3D Viewer**(link N/A yet)](http:xx) module into your app project.
-2. Download and import [**Teamcenter Connector**] module v2.1.0 into your app project
+2. Download and import [**Teamcenter Connector**](https://appstore.home.mendix.com/link/app111627/) module v2.1.0 into your app project
-3. Download **3D Viewer For Teamcenter** module and import into your app project
+3. Download [3D Viewer For Teamcenter(link currently N/A)](https://appstore.home.mendix.com/link/app114764/) module and import into your app project
 4. Map **Administrator** and **User** module role of installed modules to the applicable user roles in your app.

 ## 4 Configuration